Copán Ruinas, A Mayan City

 My goal for the day was either the town of Gracias, if the roads took longer and if my stomach party became a party pooper, or Comayagua, roughly half way across Honduras.
 As I rode, the scenery was stunningly beautiful.
 I thought Guatemala was pretty, but in Honduras I was treated to huge vistas of valleys and mountains.
 The roads were soooooo much better than Guatemala, that I dared not complain about the potholes which appeared only in short stretches.
 I actually had time to see scenery since the traffic was nil, even though this was supposed to be the worst day with tourists returning home.
 The road conditions were smooth and easy.

 Honduras, at least in the part I've covered, is definitely a cowboy country.
-The men dress in western style clothes and cowboy hats, horse and saddles everywhere and I was quite surprised.
+The men dress in western style clothes and cowboy hats, horse and saddles are everywhere.
+I was quite surprised.
 Never knew of that culture here.

 That evening at the hotel in Comayagua, I was contacted by Christine and Jules, the French Canadians, late last night.
-Canuck Charlie had met them at Casa Elena and they were heading out together for El Salvador and the coastal route today.
+Canuck Charlie and they were heading out together for El Salvador and the coastal route today.
 I will spend another day in Honduras before crossing into Nicaragua.
-We'll try to meet up in Leon or Granada most likely and look forward to seeing the crew again.
+We'll try to meet up in Leon or Granada most likely, and I look forward to seeing the crew again.